ARE YOU PLANNING AHEAD FOR LONG-TERM CARE?

 If you haven’t saved for long-term care, it’s not too late.
 With the help of Outlook Wealth Advisors, you can prepare for long-term care costs and protect your retirement.
 Here’s how.

 Most adults need some long-term care, but not every retiree faces a sky-high LTC bill.
+Rising healthcare costs are a fact of life, but they don’t have to derail your retirement.
 Only one in four adults need more than two years of long-term care, while the majority spend $50,000 or less on out-of-pocket long-term care costs.

 Yet if you are among the 24% of Americans who require extended long-term care, the costs could dramatically alter your retirement plan.
 16% of older adults will spend between $50,000 and $250,000 on LTC.
 For nearly one in the, total out-of-pocket costs exceed $250,000.